masataka/pullrequest-handler/README.md

-# Pull-Request Handler
+# PullRequest Handler

 ## Requirements

 Notify the pull request reviewer that a review request is coming, Notify the pull request author as soon as the reviewer completes the approval.

 - Post a message to Slack when a particular user is added as a reviewer to a pull request
 - Update messages already posted at the following events
   - Yet another specific user is added as a reviewer
   - Reviewer completes review
   - Pull requests are merged
 - The update history is threaded to the message
 - Mention the Slack account of the target GitHub user

 ## handle event of GitHub Actions

 - Event > Activity Type
   - **pull_request**
     - opened
       - Even if a review request is made at the same time as the PR opens, the events will occur separately.
     - **closed**
       - When a pull request merges, the `pull_request` is automatically `closed`.
       - with a conditional that checks the `merged` value of the event. also `merged_by`.
-        - **edited**
-        - reopened
+    - edited
-            - I don't know...
+    - **reopened**
     - **review_requested**
       - see `payload.requested_reviewer`.
     - **review_request_removed**
       - see `payload.requested_reviewer`.
   - **pull_request_review**
     - **submitted**
       - when a pull request has been approved
       - check the `payload.review.state`, state == `approved` then PR was approved.
     - dismissed
       - Change the state of the review, but not the state of the PR.

 ## Call Slack API

 - **chat.postMessage**
   - scope
     - `chat:write`
 - **chat.update**
   - scope
     - `chat:write`
 - **conversations.history**
   - scope
     - `channels:history`
     - `groups:history`
     - `im:history`
     - `mpim:history`
 - datastore
   - scope
     - `datastore:read`
     - `datastore:write`

 ## Create a Link Trigger